Being Sincere

 James has been giving counsel on how to obtain the good gifts that are available in abundance from the Father of lights, as he calls our heavenly Father in verse 17.
 He has taught that by asking in faith, we can obtain wisdom.
 By enduring trials, we can gain the crown of life.
 And by receiving the Word of Truth, we can appropriate a power capable of saving our souls.
 Yet in the verses we will now consider, he shows that he conceives of this Word as an instrument not only for saving us, but also for transforming our hearts and minds and deeds.

 So that the Word will work in us with full effect, without hindrance, we must, however, do more than obey James’s instruction in verse 19.
-There he exhorts us to be swift in hearing the Word, slow in raising questions about it, and slow in making it a center of controversy.
+There he exhorts us to be swift in hearing the Word, slow in pushing our own opinions, and slow in expressing any form of anger.
 We must also do more than obey James’s instruction in verse 21.
 There he tells us to receive the Word with meekness.
 Besides these good responses, another is crucially important.
 We must let the Word shape our conduct (v.
 22).
 Giving assent to it is not enough.
 The Word lays out complex and complete instructions on how we should live.
 In response, we should be "doers of the word, and not hearers only."
 We should put into practice all the moral precepts we find in the Word.
 In the opening verses of James, we have learned some of those precepts, such as the necessity to pray in faith and the requirement to resist lust, and we will learn others as we go through the book.

 Hearing the Word without applying it is, as James says, a form of self-deception.
 We imagine that God will be pleased just because we give His Word our attention and our assent, even though we neglect to give it our obedience.
 Lip service without a corresponding lifestyle is just hypocrisy.
 James is right in warning us that a typical hypocrite is self-deceived; that is, he has no insight on his true condition.
 He genuinely feels right with God, even though sin clutters his life and suppresses his conscience.